-Staff Coverage Plan.
 Staffing and operational discussion to support the programmatic needs assessment requirements associated with number of staff position, current and future, occurred throughout the meetings and work sessions to assess the needs-based space planning requirements for both Law Enforcement/Forward Operations and the Jail.
-The staffing considerations included detailed discussion with the sheriff's office departmental leadership to identify staffing growth projections and coverage needs for all essential custody posts and positions in the Jail.
-Administrative, support, and program positions were included in the staffing considerations, as well as the 'Medical Unit' associated with the Intake/Release components.
+The staffing considerations included detailed discussions with the sheriff's office departmental leadership to identify staffing growth projections and coverage needs for all essential custody posts and positions in the Jail.
+Administrative, support and program positions were included in the staffing considerations.
+Medical and mental health staffing needs were addressed for both the Housing Unit counseling considerations, as well as the Medical Unit associated with the Intake/Release components.